 Well, why not?
 The City of Light is hardly your least expensive option for retirement, but it could be your most rewarding.
 What area of pleasure does Paris not touch?
 Jaw-dropping beauty?
 Check.
 Exceptional cuisine?
 Check.
 World-class art, music, dance and theater?
 Good quality of life?
 Other expats to compare notes with?
 Check, check and check.
 There’s no question that living in Paris can make you feel as if you have it all.

-But can you really afford to retire here?
+But can you really afford to retire in France?
 It all depends on your budget, your passion for the city, and what you’re willing to live without.

 Finding affordable housing will likely be your biggest hurdle.
 The rent of a 500-square-foot, one-bedroom apartment in an average neighborhood in central Paris is likely to cost between $1,537 and $1,809 per month.
 For more sophisticated neighborhoods, be prepared to tack on an additional $250 or so.
 But if you’re willing to live in Paris’s outskirts or suburbs, you can find similar one-bedrooms for as little as $1,200 a month or less.
 Of course, rental prices drop for smaller apartments.